linuxserver/docker-nzbget/README.md

 ## Info

-* The default login details (change ASAP) 'login:nzbget, password:tegbzn6789'
+* The default login details (change ASAP) `login:nzbget, password:tegbzn6789`
-* Monitor the logs of the container in realtime 'docker logs -f nzbget'.
+* Monitor the logs of the container in realtime `docker logs -f nzbget`.
 * To allow scheduling, within settings/logging set the time correction value

 #### Changelog